Bible Verses

 24) Psalm 96:3

-Declare His glory among the nations, His wonders among all peoples.
+Declare his glory among the nations, his marvelous works among all the peoples.

 25) Revelation 7:9

-After these things I looked, and behold, a great multitude which no one could number, of all nations, tribes, peoples, and tongues, standing before the throne and before the Lamb, clothed with white robes, with palm branches in their hands
+After these things I looked, and behold, a great multitude which no man could count, out of every nation and of all tribes, peoples, and languages, standing before the throne and before the Lamb, dressed in white robes, with palm branches in their hands.

 26) Acts 14:21-23

-And when they had preached the gospel to that city and made many disciples, they returned to Lystra, Iconium, and Antioch, strengthening the souls of the disciples, exhorting them to continue in the faith, and saying, "We must through many tribulations enter the kingdom of God."
-So when they had appointed elders in every church, and prayed with fasting, they commended them to the Lord in whom they had believed.
+When they had preached the Good News to that city and had made many disciples, they returned to Lystra, Iconium, and Antioch, strengthening the souls of the disciples, exhorting them to continue in the faith, and that through many afflictions we must enter into God’s Kingdom.
+When they had appointed elders for them in every assembly, and had prayed with fasting, they commended them to the Lord on whom they had believed.

 27) Colossians 3:16